-At least 3 statues in New Orleans vandalized, toppled
+2 New Orleans statues toppled, 1 vandalized with red paint

 Wright, the daughter of a Confederate soldier, was also a member of the Daughters of the Confederacy.
 Dreux was a district attorney and state lawmaker before the Civil War, and his stone bust with its nose broken off has been a frequent target for vandalism.

-McDonogh got his start as a trader of merchandise, and using other people’s money, grew his wealth to include multiple sugar plantations and nearly 200 slaves.
+McDonogh got his start as a trader of merchandise and, using other people’s money, grew his wealth to include multiple sugar plantations and nearly 200 slaves.
 He left most of his fortune to the cities of Baltimore and New Orleans to build public schools for white and freed Black children.
 More than 30 public schools were built in New Orleans because of his donation.

 In addition to the large statue in Lafayette Square, across from Gallier Hall, that was torn down on Thursday, a bust of McDonogh across from City Hall was knocked over and thrown in the Mississippi River during a protest last month.
-The bust was later recovered and turned over to the city which has not commented on its future.
+The bust was later recovered and turned over to the city, which has not commented on its future.

 Sign up for Daily Newsletters